Wooty-B/LX2K_Guide/README.md

   - NXP Layerscape LX2160A 16-core ARM Cortex-A72; 2Ghz (overclockable to 2.5Ghz+ all-core)
 - RAM
   - 2x DDR4 SODIMM slots @ up to 3200Mhz
-    - if you have one module then use top slot
+    - if you have one module then use top slot or use 202105 firmware (or newer)
   - XMP profiles are supported
   - ECC supported
   - Up to 64GB